 But every goal requires proper asset allocation between equity and debt.
 It’s not Equity Vs PPF kind of question.
 Rather, its ‘how much equity’ and ‘how much debt’ question (popularly referred to as – deciding the asset allocation).

 Both assets have their own purpose in the portfolio.
 Equity is for growth and debt (PPF kinds) is for providing stability.

 Balance is necessary.
 And the exact balance might be different for different goals and different people.

 Sidenote About EPF and VPF

 The basic idea behind any provident fund (be it PPF, EPF or VPF) is to help individuals save money for their retirements.
 In that respect, EPF (+VPF) too is a decent option but only available for salaried individuals.
-So if the interest rate offered by VPF is higher than PPF, then it makes sense to invest more in VPF rather than PPF.
+So if the VPF interest rates are higher* than PPF, then it makes sense to invest more in VPF rather than PPF.
 As for those outside EPF coverage, PPF is the only option.

-But there are few other things to make note of here.
+But there are a few other things to make note of here.